morganmeiyang/ubietyTechAssessment/README.md

 Refer to comments for test context.

 When writing up the app, I wanted to use the Application Factory approach, where I define the creation of the app in a function and register blueprints connected to the endpoints.
-This allows easy implementation of pytest with a test application.
+The app has a seperate file for the API endpoints, the database model, extensions (which at the moment is only .db, but I would include authentication here if I implemented it), and then 'app.py', which runs it.
+The Application Factory approach with blueprints allows easy implementation of pytest with a test instance of application.
 For the design of the app itself, I have the database keep all statuses stored so that any historical status can be accessed, while other routes use queries to find get specific data.

 As for the tests, I didn't do much test writing in pytest prior to this, so reading up methodology and documentation was quite a fun experience!